FACT-Finder-Web-Components/documentation/markdown/en/ff-record-list-3d.md

 <script>
     // Hover initializing.
 Will be called after the elements have been loaded. function applyHover() {
-        // add an eventlistener to the ff-record-list event which is called everytime the html content was updated document.querySelector("ff-record-list").addEventListener("dom-updated", function (event) {
+        // add an eventlistener to the ff-record-list event which is called everytime the HTML content was updated document.querySelector("ff-record-list").addEventListener("dom-updated", function (event) {
             // get the record list from the source attribute of the event callback. var ffRecordListElement = event.srcElement;